Allen Titkemeyer Allen Titkemeyer

 Milan, Manual Mode: Shooting the 2026 Winter Games with a Single Lens

-This February I traveled to Milan for the Milan–Cortana Winter Olympics with my sibling and my mother, traveling light with one camera and a single 12–32mm kit lens — and I committed to shooting entirely in manual.
+This February I traveled to Milan for the Milan–Cortina Winter Olympics with my sibling and my mother, traveling light with one camera and a single 12–32mm kit lens — and I committed to shooting entirely in manual.
 With my family constantly on the move, manual shooting was a real challenge, but trips like this force you to learn the exposure triangle and get comfortable changing settings quickly on the fly.

 Here are a few of my favorite shots: